-Applications are invited for James Beard foundation grants to assist aspiring culinary professionals who plan to further their education at a licensed or accredited culinary school.
-US and International students can apply for these endowments.
+Applications are invited for James Beard Foundation scholarships to assist aspiring culinary professionals who plan to further their education at a licensed or accredited culinary school.
+US and International students can apply for these scholarships.

-The James Beard foundation grant Program provides support to aspiring students in multiple areas of food and culinary studies in this ever-expanding universe of knowledge.
+The James Beard Foundation Scholarship Program provides support to aspiring students in multiple areas of food and culinary studies in this ever-expanding universe of knowledge.

 A fine program for students

 The James Beard Foundation’s mission is to celebrate, nurture, and honor America’s diverse culinary heritage through programs that educate and inspire.

 Students need to demonstrate that they have a good level of written and spoken English.